cjwizard/cjwizard/docs/FAQ.md

 1. Copy `src/org/ciscavate/cjwizard/i18n/cjwizard.properties` and rename
 it like `cjwizard_XX.properties` where `XX` is your language code.
-For example for Spnaish it will be `cjwizard_es.properties`.
+For example for Spanish it will be `cjwizard_es.properties`.
-2. Open it with a simple text editor like Notepad or Gedit.
+2. Open it with a simple text editor like Notepad or Gedit (use ISO-8859-1 encoding!)
 3. Translate the text in the right side of `=` to your language.
 4. Save the file.
 5. You are done.